Samsung Developer Conference 2018: Watch it live here on Wednesday

-The hype around Samsung's developer conference may have surrounded its foldable phone, but it's Bixby that got a majority of the limelight.
+Samsung offered a first look at its concept foldable phone.
+But if you blinked or looked away, you might have missed it.

+The foldable phone, easily the biggest reason people tuned into the company's annual developer conference, showed up courtesy of Samsung executive Justin Denision, who pulled the device out of his jacket pocket and unfolded it.
+The stage lights were dimmed and Denison only showed it off for a little while after a flashy introductory video.

-Samsung kicked off the keynote address of its annual developer confab with a lengthy discussion of Bixby, and some of the new capabilities coming to the digital assistant.
+Samsung kicked off the day with a lengthy discussion of Bixby, and some of the new capabilities coming to the digital assistant.
 The event is intended to drum up software support for the company's vast portfolio of products, from smartphones to smart refrigerators.

-Samsung is in a race with some of the top tech companies in the world to get people to embrace its digital assistant.
+Foldable phones are seen as one of the next big innovations in smartphones, and area that has gotten stale as upgrades each year get more incremental.
+Samsung, meanwhile, is also in a race with some of the top tech companies in the world to get people to embrace its digital assistant.
 Amazon and Google have successfully gotten their assistants into the home through affordable smart speakers, which play critical roles in our increasingly smarter homes.

 DJ Koh, CEO of Samsung's mobile division, touted this era as "a time of connected living," as he talked about his vision of new technologies like 5G enabling trends like smart cities, smart homes and autonomous driving.